-The project, which takes place over the course of 2017, consists of two Study Sessions at the European Youth Centre in Budapest, and an intermediate phase between the two study sessions, when participants will organise activities to engage young people at risk of social exclusion.
+The project, which takes place over the course of 2017, consisted of two Study Sessions at the European Youth Centre in Budapest, and an intermediate phase between the two study sessions, when participants organised activities to engage young people at risk of social exclusion.

 From 24-28 April 2017, young activists, youth workers and media makers from all over Europe gathered in Budapest for the study session “United Youth Against Hate and Violent Extremism in Europe”.

 Aims and objectives of the study session were: